Hooyh110/BioPortainer/README.md

 ## BioPortainer Screenshots <a name="Screenshot-BioPortainer" /> [[menu]](#menu)

 Learn about the main features of BioPortainer through screeshots of its graphical interface.
-Access the screenshots [here].
+Access the screenshots [here](https://github.com/LaBiOS/BioPortainer/blob/master/SCREENSHOT.md).

 ---